Worcestershire Employment and Skills board

 Women in Engineering

 The Bosch Group is active in the Women in Engineering movement across the globe, which aims to encourage engineering as a career for women.
-Prior to the pandemic we held regular events at Worcester Bosch, to debate the topic and have training sessions, also visiting schools to promote the subject.
-This year we will be holding virtual events.
+We have held regular events at Worcester Bosch and virtually, to debate the topic and have training sessions, also visiting schools to promote the subject.

 Picture a Greener Future book